|

 South Somerset?

-Link to records for South Somerset District Council where you
+Link to records for South Somerset District

-café or takeaway.
-Please note that ratings are given at
+favourite restaurant, café or takeaway.
+Please note that

-the time of inspection and changes may have occurred at the
+ratings are given at the time of inspection and changes may have

-premises since this date.
+occurred at the premises since this date.

 |